 - Died Standing Up: Old Wen gets winded for a moment, sits down... and dies.

 - Fainting: Madam Liang has a high-profile Emotional Faint after Chu announces he and Jin-Rong plan to marry.

-- Food Porn: And HOW!
-Every scene with Tao Chu near a kitchen is a spectacle, and Jia-Chien's own cooking is nothing to shrug off, either.
+- Food Porn: Every scene with Tao Chu near a kitchen is a spectacle, and Jia-Chien's own cooking is nothing to shrug off, either.

 - Friends with Benefits: Jia-Chien and her ex-boyfriend.
 The ex-boyfriend actually wants to continue this arrangement after telling Jia-Chien that he's getting married.